 Anthroposophic medical approaches can lower use of antibiotics:

 Antimicrobial resistance (AMR) is a growing threat the ability to treat infections and to conduct successful surgery and cancer chemotherapy treatments.
 Overprescription of antibiotics has contributed to this problem.
-There is promising evidence that medical practitioners trained in anthroposophic and other complementary treatments prescribe fewer antibiotics, according to a recent study in the British Medical Journal.
+There is promising evidence that medical practitioners trained in anthroposophic and other complementary treatments prescribe fewer antibiotics, according to a recent study in the BMJ Open.
 For more information on anthroposophic medicine and AMR, see here.

-According to the latest global cancer statistics, there were 14.1 million new cancer cases and 8.2 million deaths due to cancer in 2012.
-Of these, nearly 3.7 million cases and nearly 2 million were in Europe.
+According to the latest global cancer statistics, there were 18.1 million new cancer cases and 9.6 million deaths due to cancer in 2018.
 Cancer care remains an arduous and exhausting process, even for those whose cancers an be treated.
 Viscum album (European mistletoe) is a well known anthroposophic therapy that is used in combination with traditional cancer treatments such as chemotherapy or surgery.
 It has been shown to improve both quality of life, ability to retain weight, and ability to tolerate treatments.
 More information on cancer care is available here.

 Empathetic treatment improves overall patient health: